chdsbd/kodiak/README.md

     - branch protection rules are checked
     - the branch is updated if necessary

-4. If the PR is mergeable it is queued in a per-repo merge queue
+4. If the PR is mergeable it's queued in a per-repo merge queue

 5. A task works serially over the merge queue to update a PR and merge it